Van Morrison: Born to Sing to Three Chords: 2010–2020

 Morrison's album Roll with the Punches was released on 22 September 2017.
 That July, he and Universal Music Group were sued by former professional wrestler Billy Two Rivers for using his likeness on its cover and promotional material without his permission.
 On 4 August, Two Rivers' lawyer said the parties had reached a preliminary agreement to settle the matter out of court.
 He released his 38th studio album, Versatile, on 1 December 2017.
 It features covers of nine classic jazz standards and seven original songs including his arrangement of the traditional "Skye Boat Song".
 He quickly followed up with his 39th studio album, You're Driving Me Crazy, released on 27 April 2018 via Sony Legacy Recordings.
-The album features a collaboration with Joey DeFrancesco on a mixture of blues and jazz classics that include eight Morrison originals from his back catalog.
+The album features a collaboration with Joey DeFrancesco on a mixture of blues and jazz classics that include eight Morrison originals from his back catalogue.

 In October 2018, Morrison announced that his 40th studio album, The Prophet Speaks, would be released by Caroline International on 7 December 2018.
 A year later, in November 2019, he released his 41st studio album, Three Chords & the Truth.
 On 5 March 2020 Faber and Faber published Keep 'Er Lit, the second volume of Van Morrison's selected lyrics.
 It features a foreword of fellow poet Paul Muldoon and comprehends 120 songs from across his career.
 In November 2020 Morrison and Eric Clapton collaborated on a single called "Stand and Deliver", whose profits from sales will be donated to Morrison's Lockdown Financial Hardship Fund.

-Morrison will release a double album, Moving on Skiffle, in March 2023, according to his official website.

-Coronavirus controversy
+Coronavirus statements

-During the COVID-19 pandemic, Morrison made numerous statements against social distancing measures which affected live music events, and made calls to "fight pseudo-science".
+During the COVID-19 pandemic, Morrison made numerous statements against social distancing measures that affected live music events, and made calls to "fight pseudo-science".
 Continuing with this narrative, Morrison released three new songs in September 2020, which had messages of protest against COVID-19 lockdowns in the UK.
 Morrison accused the UK government of "taking our freedom".
 He had performed socially distanced concerts previously, but said that the shows were not a sign of "compliance".

-There have been calls in Belfast for Belfast City Council to revoke his Freedom of the City honour following the intervention: city councillor Emmet McDonough-Brown said that his lyrics were "undermining the guidance in place to protect lives and are ignorant of established science as we grapple with Covid-19."
-In addition, the Northern Ireland health minister, Robin Swann, accused Morrison of smearing public health practitioners and called Morrison's anti-lockdown songs "dangerous".
-In November 2021, Swann sued Morrison for defamation, over his comments that Swann was a "fraud" and "very dangerous" during COVID-19 restrictions in 2020.
+There were calls in Belfast for Belfast City Council to revoke his Freedom of the City honour following the statements: city councillor Emmet McDonough-Brown said that his lyrics were "undermining the guidance in place to protect lives and are ignorant of established science as we grapple with Covid-19."
+Northern Ireland health minister Robin Swann accused Morrison of smearing public health practitioners and called Morrison's anti-lockdown songs "dangerous".
+In November 2021, Swann sued Morrison for defamation, after he said that Swann was a "fraud" and "very dangerous".
 In 2022, Morrison issued legal proceedings against Swann over an opinion piece in Rolling Stone magazine that was critical of Morrison's anti-lockdown songs and actions.
+Both legal claims were settled confidentially shortly before their respective court proceedings were to begin in September 2024.